Washington Real Estate Fundamentals

 This 60-hour Washington state real estate course teaches students the basic fundamentals of real estate.
-Topics include real property descriptions, titles, estates, contract law, real estate financing, federal and state laws, and real estate design.
+Topics include real property descriptions, titles, estates, contract law, real estate financing, federal and state laws, fair housing and consumer protections, and real estate design.

 |Purpose:||The 60-hour course required for WA real estate broker licensing|

 |Features:||online video, online flashcards, printable certificate, PDF eBook|